Prenuptial Agreement Attorney in Orange County, CA

 Your prenuptial contract may potentially shield you from responsibility for your spouse’s debt, and it would serve the same purpose for your spouse.
 While many married couples intermingle their finances, some prefer to maintain separate finances during marriage.
 This is common for people who have financial obligations from previous relationships and those who have substantial assets or extraordinarily high incomes.
 For example, if you continue to pay child support for a child from your previous marriage, you can include a provision in your prenup that ensures your child support will be considered when calculating your income and expenses for a subsequent child support determination or a spousal support order.

 Ultimately, prenuptial contracts offer peace of mind when a marriage works and can streamline divorce proceedings when it doesn’t.
-However, if you are unsure whether a prenuptial contract would benefit your impending marriage, it’s good to consult an Orange County prenuptial agreement lawyer.
+However, if you are unsure whether a prenuptial contract would benefit your impending marriage, it’s good to consult a prenuptial agreement lawyer in Orange County.
 You can explain your situation and goals for the contract, and your legal team can work with you and your partner to create a prenuptial contract that meets your needs.

 Couples with prenuptial agreements may revisit those agreements every few years.
 As their lives change, their new circumstances may not accurately reflect the existing prenup.
 The couple may need to amend the contract in various ways: